hiulit/Unofficial-Godot-Engine-Raspberry-Pi/README.md

 ## How to run a game

+### Case 1

-If the `.pck` file is compiled in the executable binary or it has the same name as the executable binary and they are both in the same directory, you can just run the executable binary.
+- The `.pck` file is embedded/compiled in the executable binary.
+- The `.pck` file has the same name as the executable binary and they are both in the same directory.

+You can just run the executable binary, like this:

 ```
 ./name_of_your_godot_game.ext
 ```

+### Case 2

-If the `.pck` file has a different name or it's in a different directory than the executable binary, or you are using an independant `.pck` file, you'll have to pass its path using the `--main-pack` option.
+- The `.pck` file has a different name than the executable binary.
+- The `.pck` file is in a different directory than the executable binary.
+- You are using an independant `.pck` file.

+You'll have to pass the `.pck` file's path using the `--main-pack` option, like this:

 ```
 # Using your own exported binary.